Ronnie-personal/identity-for-all/B2C/README.md

    - For this sample, use this URI (`https://{tenantName}.onmicrosoft.com/fcollab`) by selecting **Save**.
 1. All APIs have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) for the client's to obtain an access token successfully.
 To publish a scope, follow the following steps:
    - Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
-        - For **Scope name**, use `red`.
+        - For **Scope name**, use `read`.
         - For **Admin consent display name** type `Access msal-dotnet-api`.
         - For **Admin consent description** type `Allows the app to access msal-dotnet-api as the signed-in user.`
         - Keep **State** as **Enabled**.
         - Select the **Add scope** button on the bottom to save this scope.
-1. Add three more scopes: write, profile.read and profile.delete
+1. Add three more scopes: `write`, `profile.read` and `profile.delete`.
 1. On the right side menu, select the `Manifest` blade.
    - Set `accessTokenAcceptedVersion` property to **2**.
    - Click on **Save**.

 #### ConfClientGraph
 Create a single tenant app registration in Azure B2C tananet for the API to call Microsoft graph API, so that we can list user profile or delete user.
-For more infomration see: [Register Management Application](https://docs.microsoft.com/en-us/azure/active-directory-b2c/microsoft-graph-get-started?tabs=app-reg-ga#register-management-application), it needs graph API  User.ReadWrite.All permission.
+For more infomration see: [Register Management Application](https://docs.microsoft.com/en-us/azure/active-directory-b2c/microsoft-graph-get-started?tabs=app-reg-ga#register-management-application), it needs graph API `User.ReadWrite.All` permission.

 #### Configure the Service App (msal-dotnet-api) to Use Your App Registration